apache/pulsar/site2/docs/security-authorization.md

 ### Proxy Roles

 By default, the broker treats the connection between a proxy and the broker as a normal user connection.
 The broker authenticates the user as the role configured in `proxy.conf`(see ["Enable TLS Authentication on Proxies"](security-tls-authentication.md#enable-tls-authentication-on-proxies)).
-However, when the user connects to the cluster through a proxy, the user rarely requires the authentication.
+However, when the user connects to the cluster through a proxy, the user rarely requires authentication.
 The user expects to be able to interact with the cluster as the role for which they have authenticated with the proxy.

 Pulsar uses *Proxy roles* to enable the authentication.
 Proxy roles are specified in the broker configuration file, [`conf/broker.conf`](reference-configuration.md#broker).
-If a client that is authenticated with a broker is one of its ```proxyRoles```, all requests from that client must also carry information about the role of the client that is authenticated with the proxy.
+If a client that is authenticated with a broker is one of its `proxyRoles`, all requests from that client must also carry information about the role of the client that is authenticated with the proxy.
 This information is called the *original principal*.
 If the *original principal* is absent, the client is not able to access anything.

 You must authorize both the *proxy role* and the *original principal* to access a resource to ensure that the resource is accessible via the proxy.
 Administrators can take two approaches to authorize the *proxy role* and the *original principal*.

 The more secure approach is to grant access to the proxy roles each time you grant access to a resource.
 For example, if you have a proxy role named `proxy1`, when the superuser creates a tenant, you should specify `proxy1` as one of the admin roles.
-When a role is granted permissions to produce or consume from a namespace, if that client wants to produce or consume through a proxy, you should also grant `proxy1` the same permissions.
+When a role is granted permission to produce or consume from a namespace, if that client wants to produce or consume through a proxy, you should also grant `proxy1` the same permissions.

 Another approach is to make the proxy role a superuser.
 This allows the proxy to access all resources.
 The client still needs to authenticate with the proxy, and all requests made through the proxy have their role downgraded to the *original principal* of the authenticated client.
 However, if the proxy is compromised, a bad actor could get full access to your cluster.